CC BY-NC-ND / ICRC / Christophe Da Silva

 - In Haiti over 70% of the respondents said they didn't know how to make suggestions or complaints to aid providers; and 90% reported that they didn't feel that their opinions were taken into account.

-Over recent months, the ICRC has been preparing its Institutional Strategy for the coming there years.
+Over recent months, the ICRC has been preparing its Institutional Strategy for the coming three years.
 Through this strategy we have identified clearly that community engagement and accountability to affected people must guide our work.
 In many ways this seems obvious – it is natural that a neutral, frontline humanitarian organization must put people at its centre.

 But this is a topic that is easier spoken about than implemented.
 The big challenge that lies before us is to bring these words to life.